seanbutler/GameplayProgrammingModule/Handbook/handbook.md

 ### Step 1 - Technical Preparation

 What animations are available from the vendor?
-They have multiple free packs you can access whcih all seem to work together.
+They have multiple free packs you can access which all seem to work together.
 What would be a minimal set of actions?
 How will the available actions affect the possible gameplays?

 When the avatar is small it doesn’t matter too much, but when it grows, the approach you choose to implement is going to affect how you extend the functionality most easily.
 You should be able to defend your decision.